cdong1012/cdong1012.github.io/_posts/2021-01-16-BabukRansomware-v3.markdown

 *Figure 16: Curve25519 Public Key Generation*

-Instead of using 9 followed by all zeroes, the Babuk team uses an array of all 9 values.
+Instead of using 9 followed by all zeroes, Babuk uses an array of all 9 values.

 ![alt text](/uploads/babukv3_15.PNG)